serena-exe/get_next_line/README.md

 The `Get_next_line` function allows us to read a file line by line.

-The goal of this project is to help students understand how static variables and parse a file, `file.txt`.
+The goal of this project is to help students understand how static variables and read a file, `file.txt`.

 ---